About ABI Foundation

 The ABI Foundation meets community needs in three primary ways:

-- Filling the gap in Iowa's career education at both the high school and college level.
+- Supporting career education in Iowa at both the high school and college level.

-- Replenishing leaders and building civic engagement to enhance Iowa's future.
+- Fostering a continuum of leaders and building civic engagement to enhance Iowa's future.

 The Founding of the ABI Foundation